-I bought this to try as I’ve heard positive things about it on the Decorators Forum Facebook Page.
-To be honest there’s loads more information on the website as well. this is my B&Q White Durable Matt review.
+I bought a couple of buckets of the B&Q durable matt to try out as I’ve heard positive things about it on the Decorators Forum UK.
+There is loads more information on the website as well.
+This is my B&Q White Durable Matt review.

 No discount either with a trade card unlike Wickes that give 10%.

 The paint is very thick like Dulux trade Matt.
 I didn’t water it down at first as I wanted to see it’s true opacity and spread rate.

 The paint does smell a little a bit like play-doh and PVA.

 The spread rate is awful nothing like Dulux trade or optiva 5.
 It is like spreading glue in comparison.

 That said, I continued.
 Once dry after 4 hours I applied my 2 coat this time with water added but didn’t seem to make much difference.